cobeo2004/simple-logging-system/PUBLISHING.md

 # Publishing Guide

-This document provides detailed instructions for publishing the `simple-logging-client` package to npm.
+This document provides detailed instructions for publishing the `experimental-logging-client` package to npm.

 ## Prerequisites